uber-archive/jetstream-ios/README.md

 Jetstream for iOS is an elegant MVVM model framework written in Swift.
 It includes support for the Jetstream Sync protocol to sync local and remote models.
-Out of the box it has a single Websocket transport adapter with the ability to add custom transport adapters.
+Out of the box, it has a single Websocket transport adapter with the ability to add custom transport adapters.

 ## Features